raspberrypilearning/scratch-cat-goes-skiing/en/step_5.md

 ## Adding an obstacle

-Obstacles to avoid will make your game more challenging and give a sense of movement as they appear at bottom of the screen and traveling up.
+Obstacles to avoid will make your game more challenging and give a sense of movement as they appear at bottom of the screen and travel up.

 ![obstacle](images/skier_obstacle_moving.gif)

-+ Add in a new sprite from the library for an obstacle (anything you think might be found on a ski slope).
++ Add in a new sprite for an obstacle (anything you think might be found on a ski slope).

 [[[generic-scratch-sprite-from-library]]]

-+ Can you code an obstacle for the skier to avoid?
++ You now need to add the code so the obstacle:

-    + It should appear at the bottom of the slope
+    + appears at the bottom of the slope
-    + Move up the screen
+    + moves up the screen
-    + Disappear when it reaches the top
+    + disappears when it reaches the top
-    + Wait for 1 second and then repeat
+    + waits for 1 second and thens repeat

 --- hints ---

 --- hint ---

-`show`{:class="blocklooks"} and `hide` will make a sprite appear and disappear while `goto`{:class="blockmotion"} and `glide to`{:class="blockmotion"} will make make a sprite move.
+`show`{:class="blocklooks"} and `hide`{:class="blocklooks"} will make a sprite appear and disappear while `goto`{:class="blockmotion"} and `glide to`{:class="blockmotion"} will make make a sprite move.

 --- /hint ---